adriatic/tandem/docs/introduction.md

 # Warning

-### After getting the first feedback from Redwood community members on May 18, 2022, it become apparent that the Tandem project is all about Testing and Debugging.
+#### After getting the first feedback from Redwood community members on May 18, 2022, it become apparent that the Tandem project is understood as a Testing and Debugging tutorial.
 To correct that perception we are stating the right one: we are building a Redwood Cookbook where debugger is not the only tool in the developers tool box.

 This application is being be recreated in the format similar to [how To](https://redwoodjs.com/docs/how-to/index) section of the Redwood Tutorial.